 Transfer students must complete a minimum of four political science courses above the 100 level at UMass Boston.

 Only one of the eleven courses used to meet the Major requirements can be taken pass/fail.

-Distribution categories are indicated on the Major Requirements Worksheet and are indicated in the University Catalog.
+Distribution categories are indicated on the post Fall 2017 Major Requirement Worksheet and are indicated in the University Catalog.